 Mr. Koivisto has trained in Tang Soo Do with the Range Martial Arts school periodically throughout his life.
 He trained under Mr. Yukich in the 1980's when he was very young, then again during high school in the early 1990's.
 The first class was in the summer of 1985 when classes were held in the Buhl school gymnasium.
 During those times, Mr. Koivisto learned and developed many important philosophies to help him throughout the life challenges that awaited him.
 Through his training, Mr. Koivisto would forever hold a higher standard for his work and feelings of accomplishment.
 He learned perseverance and knew that the things he set out to do could be reached with hard work and determination.

 Over the years between his training sessions (1995-2007), Mr. Koivisto would occasionally stop in to the dojang and see what was going on in classes.
 With work and family responsibilities, his schedule didn't allow him to participate, but the desire to formally train had never left.
 Eventually, schedules changed, and with his latest return to classes at Range Martial Arts in October 2007, he brought a new generation with him to train in the art of Tang Soo Do.
 Mr. Koivisto had many new struggles to overcome in his own training, but was eager and enjoyed teaching not only his children, but all members of the school.

-After nearly seven years of active training, teaching and learning over the past 24 years, Mr. Koivisto successfully tested for his black belt in September of 2009.
-He was promoted to second dan black belt in October of 2012, and again in November of 2016 for his third black belt rank.
+After more than 20 years of active training, teaching and learning since 1985, Mr. Koivisto was last promoted in November of 2016 for his third black belt rank.
 As a World Tang Soo Do Association certified black belt instructor, he finds pleasure in teaching as an example of what hard work and perseverance can help you achieve.
 He attempts to help students by showing them new ways to look at techniques or philosophies that may be difficult for them in a way they can understand.